Open-Attestation/documentation-website/website/docs/docs-section/appendix/glossary.md

 ### Verifiable document

-A verifiable document refers to an OA document.
-The data in the OA document is stored in a `.json` file.
-It is a tamper-evident document that cryptographically proves the issuer.
+A verifiable document is a file, record, or piece of information that the user can check or confirm through a reliable process.
+A verifiable document is genuine and tamper-proof.

 ### Wallet